 TYPES OF WORKPLACE CONFLICT

 Employees who express differing opinions about how work should be done are engaging in “task conflict.”

 There are two different ways they can do this.
-When intense conflict occurs, employees “clash and argue,” and typically spend more time defending their own opinions than listening to the other side.
-Naturally, this doesn’t often lead to any good outcomes.
+When intense conflict occurs, employees “clash and argue” and typically spend more time defending their own opinions than listening to the other side.
+Naturally, this doesn’t often lead to good outcomes.

 But employees can also engage in mild conflict, which is characterized by “debating and expressing.”
 In this scenario, employees are still arguing, but they are also listening to the other side in an honest attempt to solve the problem.
 This type of conflict can lead to more positive results.

 The current study found that frequent mild task conflict provides employees with new information that will help them succeed at their jobs.
 For example, after debating about the best way to file records, a secretary may learn a more efficient way of doing his or her job.

 And what happens when people get better at their jobs?
 The researchers found that they are more likely to feel active, energized, interested, and excited.
 These positive emotions about work lead to higher overall job satisfaction.